 Items are in reverse chronological order.

 - How Accurate Are Gaba’s Projections?
+During the first OEP, Gaba made varying predictions that were 95 to 99.7% accurate; his final prediction was 97.25 to 100% accurate.
 On 11.14.14, before open enrollment began, he had predicted 12 million total would be enrolled at the end of the 2015 open enrollment period (of which only 10.6 million would be paid enrollments), but subsequently bumped this up to 12.5 million after a better-than-expected first month; this turned out to be 6.8% higher than the 11.7 million gross enrollments actually achieved.
+Gaba himself argues his prediction was anywhere from 2.5 to 6.8% off depending on how the counting is done.

 Monthly Enrollment Statistics

-- DHHS, ASPE.
-Health Insurance Marketplace Enrollment Reports.
-These are the “official” counts of enrollment, which have been issued on a monthly basis, providing the most detailed available data on enrollment by state, demographics,with sub-totals for state-run and federally-facilitated Exchanges.
+ASPE’s Health Insurance Marketplace Enrollment Reports are the “official” counts of enrollment, which have been issued on a monthly basis, providing the most detailed available data on enrollment by state, demographics,with sub-totals for state-run and federally-facilitated Exchanges.
+In reverse chronological order:

 - Enrollment Snapshot (2.3.17).